 - Acetyl-L-carnitine.
 This nutrient is naturally made in the body and is available as a supplement.
 It may ease nerve pain in some people.

 - Transcutaneous electrical nerve stimulation (TENS).
-This prescription therapy may help prevent pain signals from reaching the brain.
-TENS delivers tiny electrical impulses to specific nerve pathways through small electrodes placed on the skin.
-Although safe and painless, TENS doesn't work for everyone or for all types of pain.
+This prescription therapy may help prevent pain signals from reaching the brain. delivers tiny electrical impulses to specific nerve pathways through small electrodes placed on the skin.
+Although safe and painless, doesn't work for everyone or for all types of pain.

 - Acupuncture.
 Acupuncture may help relieve the pain of neuropathy, and generally doesn't have any side effects.
 Keep in mind that you may not get immediate relief with acupuncture and might require more than one session.

 Living with diabetic neuropathy can sometimes be challenging.
 Support groups can offer encouragement and advice about living with diabetic neuropathy.
 Ask your health care provider if there are any in your area, or for a referral to a therapist.
 The ADA offers online support through its website.
 If you find yourself feeling depressed, it may help to talk to a counselor or therapist.